EV Battery Cell Balancing

 CalculatorWhat if your EV with an NMC battery has no control option to set the maximum battery SoC, and you want to set the maximum SoC to be only 80%?

 This is typical in early MG ZS EVs, and no doubt other vehicles.
-If your wall charger has a mechanism to read the SoC of the vehicle, and set the cut-off SoC, then read no further!
+If your wall connector has a mechanism to read the SoC of the vehicle, and set the cut-off SoC, then read no further!

 In not, you will need to do some maths to calculate how long to leave the charger connected for the battery to reach 80% SoC – based on the size of the battery and the rate of charge, and thus the time it will take to reach 80% SoC – then adjust the charge connector’s ON/OFF time accordingly.